sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 From here, I can scope the context to either just my username—in which case it will be private to just me—or set a Global owner.
 That will mean everyone has access to that context.
 In this case, I'm going to make this a private context.

 You can see here that I have the option to configure this via JSON or via a search query.
 I'm going to set this up via a search query.
-Say that I want a search query that only look at Sourcegraph repos, which are all in the `sourcegraph` org in Github.
+Say that I want a search query that only look at Sourcegraph repos, which are all in the `sourcegraph` org in GitHub.
 So, what I can do here is set a query for `repo:github.com/sourcegraph`.
 That will catch all those repos!

 *Set `repo:github.com/sourcegraph` in the search context menu and save it*